 Information on who will deliver sessions, along with lesson content and any sites children may be asked to visit as part of their studies will be shared with parents and carers.
-Parents/carers will be asked to ensure children are supervised in line with our home school distance learning agreement.
+Parents/carers will asked to ensure children are supervised in line with our home school distance learning agreement.

-In making our arrangements we will be cognisant of Safeguarding and remote education - GOV.UK (www.gov.uk)
+In making our arrangements we will be cognisant of Safeguarding and remote education during coronavirus (COVID-19)